fachat/cbm_ultipet/README.md

 In addition, pressing the shift-lock key longer (a few seconds), resets the machine (as long as the keyboard scanning still works).

+### CS/A expansion board

+The board has a full width CS/A slot for a single expansion card, plus a short CS/A board for the accompanying [CS/A Ultrabus]() Ultra-Bus expansion board.
+This allows using (compatible) Apple-II, RC2014, and C64 cartridges with the Ulti-PET.

 ## Firmware features

 Of the modern I/O, currently these are included and supported in the firmware, i.e. in the